zzo/EventHub/README.md

 This aids deployment by allowing safe shutdown of older modules/handlers and bring up of new without dropping any events

 Examples of this kind of event are authentication and session management.

+### Multicast

+Multicast events allow the event listener(s) to specify the secret necessary to listen for events.
+The first listener to register for an event sets the event password.
+All subsequent listeners must supply the same password to successfully listens for those events.

+BE AWARE THAT ONLY ONE LISTENER SHOULD ACTUALLY RESPOND TO THE EVENT!!!

+Multicast events are useful for non-responding cross-cutting concerns such as logging, profiling, and the like.
+This essentially enables non-responding cross-cutting concers for  unicast event listeners without effecting the original listener.

+So if you want to log or profile an event you can hook up a generic logger or profiler for an event without effecting the original listener for that event.
+It looks like this:

+    hub.on('eventName', callback, { type: 'multicast', secret: 'mysecret', cb: function(err) { ... } });

+Anyone else can listen for this event if they provide the same secret when registering.
+You can verify you listened successfuly by supplying a 'cb' parameter to the event metadata exactly like the 'unicast' case:

+    hub.on('eventName', callback, { type: 'multicast', secret: 'mysecret', function(err) {
+            if (!err) {
+                // all is good
+            } else {
+                // probably supplied the wrong password!
+                console.log('Multicast registration failed: ' + error.error);
+            }
+        }
+    });

+Now when 'eventName' is fired every multicast listener will receive the message.
+ONLY ONE LISTENER CAN RESPOND if a response is expected!

 ### Broadcast